 Rama Yade, France's black junior minister for human rights, told French radio.
 "America is becoming a New World.
 "On this morning, we all want to be American so we can take a bite of this dream unfolding before our eyes," she said.

-Obama is overwhelmingly popular even in Europe, another region that looked eagerly to an Obama administration!
+another region that looked eagerly to an Obama administration!

 Poland's Foreign Minister Radek Sikorski spoke of "a new America with a new credit of trust in the world."